-Following the introduction of a new website in 2015 information regarding the composition of the Commission and staff at the Commission will be updated in real time.
+Information regarding the composition of the Commission and staff at the Commission is updated in real time on the Commission's website.

 Accordingly this information is no longer published in the Commission's annual report and financial statements.
 In addition a full list of licensees and certificate holders can be found on the Commission's website.